-Method #2: The Daily Calorie Requirements Calculator (using the Harris-Benedict Equation)
+Method #2: The Daily Calorie Requirements Calculator (using the Mifflin-St Jeor Equation)

 While method #1 is usually pretty accurate for most people, it still has the potential to be off to some degree because it doesn’t account for many of those individual factors I mentioned before (like age, gender and activity level), all of which affect what our daily calorie maintenance level is.

-And that’s where the Harris-Benedict Equation comes into play.
+And that’s where the Mifflin-St Jeor Equation comes into play.

-The Harris-Benedict Equation is one of a handful of well accepted (and slightly complex) equations used for estimating your daily calorie requirements based on many of the factors I mentioned before, therefore increasing the potential for accuracy.
+The Mifflin-St Jeor Equation is one of a handful of well accepted (and slightly complex) equations used for estimating your daily calorie requirements based on many of the factors I mentioned before, therefore increasing the potential for accuracy.

-Rather than make you do any more math (math sucks, I know), I’ve included a calculator below that will do it all for you.
+Rather than make you do any more math (math sucks, I know), I’ve included a link to a calculator below that will do it all for you (it will open in a new tab).
 Just fill it in and click the “Calculate!” button.

 Method #3: The Experiment